UUDigitalHumanitieslab/lidia/docs/extension.rst

 extension will be activated.

 .. note::
-   If you already have opened PDFs in your Zotero window, you will need to close them and reopen them after activating the extension.
-   If the extension still does not work correctly, try to restart Zotero completely.
+   The extension should work immediately after activating it.
+If this is not the case, try restarting Zotero.

 Activating synchronization with the LIDIA Zotero group
 ------------------------------------------------------